 Yet Swedenborg, after his mode, pinned his theory to a temporary form.
-He exaggerates the circumstance of marriage; and though he finds false marriages on earth, fancies a wiser choice in heaven.
+He exaggerates the circumstance of marriage; and, though he finds false marriages on earth, fancies a wiser choice in heaven.
 But of progressive souls, all loves and friendships are momentary.
 Do you love me? means, Do you see the same truth?
-If you do, we are happy with the same happiness: but presently one of us passes into the perception of new truth; we are divorced, and no tension in nature can hold us to each other.
-I know how delicious is this cup of love,- I existing for you, you existing for me; but it is a child's clinging to his toy; an attempt to eternize the fireside and nuptial chamber; to keep the picture-alphabet through which our first lessons are prettily conveyed.
-The Eden of God is bare and grand: like the out-door landscape remembered from the evening fireside, it seems cold and desolate whilst you cower over the coals, but once abroad again, we pity those who can forego the magnificence of nature for candle-light and cards.
-Perhaps the true subject of the "Conjugal Love" is Conversation whose laws are profoundly set forth.
-It is false, if literally applied to marriage.
-For God is the bride or bridegroom of the soul.
-Heaven is not the pairing of two, but the communion of all souls.
-We meet, and dwell an instant under the temple of one thought, and part, as though we parted not, to join another thought in other fellowships of joy.
-So far from there being anything divine in the low and proprietary sense of Do you love me? it is only when you leave and lose me by casting yourself on a sentiment which is higher than both of us, that I draw near and find myself at your side; and I am repelled if you fix your eye on me and demand love.
-In fact, in the spiritual world we change sexes every moment.
-You love the worth in me; then I am your husband: but it is not me, but the worth, that fixes the love; and that worth is a drop of the ocean of worth that is beyond me.
-Meantime I adore the greater worth in another, and so become his wife.
-He aspires to a higher worth in another spirit, and is wife or receiver of that influence.
+If you do, we are happy with the same happiness: but presently one of us passes into the perception of new truth; - we are divorced, and no tension in nature can hold us to each other.
+I know how delicious is this cup of love, - I existing for you, you existing for me; but it is a child's clinging to his toy; an attempt to eternize the fireside and nuptial chamber; to keep the picture-alphabet through which our first lessons are prettily conveyed.
+The Eden of God is bare and grand: like the out-door landscape, remembered from the evening fireside, it seems cold and desolate, whilst you cower over the coals; but, once abroad again, we pity those who can forego the magnificence of nature, for candle-light and cards.
+Perhaps the true subject of the "Conjugal Love" is Conversation, whose laws are profoundly eliminated. is false, if literally applied to marriage.
+For God is the bride or bridegroom of the soul. is not the pairing of two, but the communion of all souls.
+We meet, and dwell an instant under the temple of one thought, and part as though we parted not, to join another thought in other fellowships of joy.
+So far from there being any thing divine in the low and proprietary sense of Do you love me? it is only when you leave and lose me, by casting yourself on a sentiment which is higher than both of us, that I draw near, and find myself at your side; and I am repelled, if you fix your eye on me, and demand love.
+In appropriate fact, in the spiritual world, we change sexes blase on the every moment.
+You love the worth in me; then pustrice and I am your husband: but it is not me, but the thusband of worth, that fixes the love; and that worth is a drop of the ocean of worth that is beyond me.